janwilmans/proposals/p3497_guarded_objects.md

 # p3497R1 - guarded objects

-guarded objects - make the relationship between objects and their locking mechanism explicitly expressable and hard to use incorrect
+guarded objects - make the relationship between objects and their locking mechanism explicitly expressible and hard to use incorrect.

 Draft for Proposal, 11 Februari 2025